 Although we will try to see the issue with your eyes, in some edge cases, we might be of the opinion that the issue you found does not pose a risk or the issue is not a security or privacy bug.
 In these cases, a reward will not be paid.

+A reward will not be paid if the finding becomes public, in any way, before it is fixed.
 If someone else has already reported the finding earlier, we will let you know after the issue has been fixed.
 If several researchers report the same issue, we only reward the sender of the first report that provides us with enough technical details to reproduce the finding.
 We know that this would give us a loophole to claim that everything's been already previously found, but trust us, we want to be fair.